 The registration form at the rear of the User Guide and the CDM Data Sharing Agreement must be completed and signed before system access is granted.

-Training shall be provided to aircraft operators by ASA.
+Training shall be provided to aircraft operators by Airservices.
 Once this is completed and the aircraft operator has confirmed their company has completed in house training, access to the operational system shall be granted.

 Once system access is granted, logins, passwords and the URL for access to Harmony shall be forwarded by the ATFM operational authority.